 171 Willis St, Te Aro Wellington

-Opens 7am weekdays, 8.30am Sat; closes 4pm weekdays, 3pm Sat
+Opens 7am weekdays, 8.30am weekends; closes 3pm and reopens for dinner 5.30 Wed–Sat

 I had tea on another day.
 It was the Wellington organic brand Libertine (English Breakfast).
 I can’t say there was anything remarkable about it.
-The tea (in a tea bag) came in a good sized, iron Chinese tea pot which had about two to three cups in it.
+The tea (in a tea bag) came in a good sized, iron Chinese tea pot which accommodated about two to three cups.
 It poured well.
 The cup was a coffee cup, but reasonably shaped for tea.
 The tea wasn’t very hot.
 I asked for more hot water, which seemed to cause a bit of consternation.
 It was given to me in a strange glass sort of beaker but was definitely hot enough to perk things up.

 The new owners had a large mural painted on one wall that depicts the 19th century packaging of Gowans and Sons’ Miners Soap, an odd choice of product for an eatery (and an American product at that).
 It is very well done though.

 There is also a rather nice dog bed near the door.
 Well, I think that’s what it is, unless its a spot to lay a sleepy toddler to rest.

 The music when I have been at Goldmine has been quite varied, but a little bit loud.
 However, the speakers are in the corner by the mirror (which might be the best seat) and above the counter, so you can always park yourself away from them.
 There used to be newspapers on offer, but they were stopped during Covid lockdown and a subscription has not currently been activated.